Green-Phys/green-phys.github.io/content/docs/Installation/DOE/Perlmutter.md

 ### Setup Build Environment

-Code has been tested for the following NERSC programming environemnts:
+Code has been tested for the following NERSC programming environments:

    - `PrgEnv-gnu/8.5.0`
    - `PrgEnv-intel/8.5.0`
    - `PrgEnv-aocc/8.5.0`
    - `PrgEnv-cray/8.5.0`

-Load environment by calling
+Load an environment by calling

 ```Shell
 module load PrgEnv-gnu/8.5.0